thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/4. Add Components/fire-app-builder-load-a-component.md

 First you need to first define the implemented components in the "settings.gradle (Project Settings)" file:

 1. In Android Studio, in the Android view, expand **Gradle Scripts** and open the **settings.gradle (Project Settings)** file.
 (This file appears near the bottom of the list.)
-2. In the two **Implementations** sections, list the components that you want.
+2. In the two **Implementations** sections, list the components that you want (just one component for each interface).

     In settings.gradle (Project Settings), there are three places to list the components.
 The areas are identified through the `/* Implementations */` comments, which are set off in <span class="red">red</span> here: